dsc-courses/dsc10-2025-su/syllabus.md

 ### Quizzes

 Quizzes are a relatively new component of the course, introduced last quarter, to help students get more practice solving problems on-paper without a computer in front of them, as they'll need to do on exams.
 Quiz questions are meant to be more straightforward to than exam questions, but they will help you build the skills you need to perform well on exams, as well as help you identify any areas you need more practice in before the exam.

-There are five quizzes throughout the quarter, administered in the lab section (on Fridays):
+There are five quizzes throughout the quarter, administered in the lab section (on Wednesdays):

 - Quiz 1: Friday, April 12
 - Quiz 2: Friday, April 26